-Please remember when visiting Hong Kong beaches, that the city is hot and just like a good boy scout, it’s best to be prepared.
-Wear high factor sun-cream before grilling.
-Similarly, Hong Kong beaches are strictly non-nudist across the board, and you’re likely to find the long arm of the law if you peel off your clothes.
+When visiting Hong Kong beaches, remember that the city is hot, and it’s best to be prepared.
+Wear high factor sunblock before laying in the sun.
+Also, Hong Kong beaches are strictly non-nudist across the board.
+You’re likely to find yourself ensnared by the law if you peel off your clothes.

 01 of 06

-Water Quality – Good, 3/5.
-Stanley Main Beach is reasonably clean, although some rubbish is evident in the water.
-Acceptable to most.
+Water Quality: Good, 3/5.
+Stanley Main Beach is reasonably clean.
+Although some rubbish is evident in the water, it's acceptable to most.

-Facilities – Excellent.
-Stanley is the epitome of a seaside town and you'll find both Chinese food and Western bars and restaurants in abundance, a very decent market and a number of tourist attractions, as well as liefguards and shark nets.
+Facilities: Excellent.
+Stanley is the epitome of a seaside town.
+You'll find lifeguards and shark nets at the beach, both Chinese food and Western bars and restaurants in abundance nearby, a very decent market, and a number of tourist attractions.

 02 of 06